 What is a PO Number?

-A PO number is a unique identifying number assigned to a purchase order.
-It is important for managing and tracking purchases, as well as an asset in record keeping for AP and accounting teams.
+A PO number is a unique identifying number assigned to a purchase order – the document detailing the buyer’s intention to purchase goods or services from a specific vendor or supplier.
+The PO number is important for managing and tracking purchases, as well as an asset in record keeping for AP and accounting teams.

 A PO numbering system is key when you work with a large number of purchase orders regularly, as most buyers and sellers do.